 - Always look for source files locally.
 Select this option to use the source files on the local system instead of the remote system. - KeepAlive Packets.
 Select this option to enable KeepAlive packets.
 These are placeholder packets that are sent on regular intervals to keep some SSH connections from timing out.
 The interval can be configured from the spin box below. - Proxy through login node.
-Select this to use the local RSA key for connecting to both the login and the batch nodes.
+When using more than one intermediate host, select this to use the local SSH key for connecting to both the login and the batch nodes.
 This is equivalent to not setting FORGE_NO_SSH_PROXYCOMMAND.

-When this option is not set, Linaro Forge connects to the login node using your local RSA key, and then uses the key on the remote SSH configuration folder to connect to the batch node.
+When this option is not set, Linaro Forge connects to the login node using your local SSH key, and then uses the key on the remote SSH configuration folder to connect to the batch node.
 This is the same as setting FORGE_NO_SSH_PROXYCOMMAND=1.